Skip to Main Content

 A Village Inn That Rewrote What Pub Dining Could Mean

 The road east of Abergavenny into the Black Mountains foothills carries you through a particular kind of Welsh countryside: farmland, hedgerows, stone walls.
+Walnut Tree is a one-star Michelin restaurant in Llanddewi Skirrid, Abergavenny, serving Modern British Fine Dining at about $80 per person.
 The Walnut Tree sits in the village of Llanddewi Skirrid, a low-slung two-storey building that reads, from the outside, exactly like the rural inn it has always been.
 There is no signage competition with the scenery, no valet parking theatre.
-The open-fired bar greets you first, then a dining room hung with colourful artwork — a space that manages to feel both settled and alive.
+The open-fired bar greets you first, then a dining room hung with colourful artwork, a space that manages to feel both settled and alive.
 What happens at the table is where the argument for this place is made.

 Britain's gastropub revolution ran, broadly, on two tracks.
-One refined the pub format through design investment, metropolitan menus, and PR ambition — the kind of operation that read well in a Sunday supplement.
+One refined the pub format through design investment, metropolitan menus, and PR ambition, the kind of operation that read well in a Sunday supplement.
 The other track was quieter and, ultimately, more durable: chefs with serious classical backgrounds choosing rural or market-town settings, stripping away ceremony, and cooking food they wanted to eat.
 The Walnut Tree belongs emphatically to that second lineage.
-It has held a Michelin star since the guide began recognising it, with a 2024 listing confirming a standing that stretches back across decades, and it has done so without ever needing to perform.
-For broader context on where Walnut Tree sits among the UK's destination dining addresses, see our full Llanddewi Skirrid restaurants guide.
+It has held a Michelin star for many years, and it has done so without ever needing to perform.

 The Long Arc of a Cooking Tradition

 The Walnut Tree's culinary heritage predates the gastropub conversation entirely.
-The inn became a destination in the 1960s under Franco Taruschio, whose Italian-influenced cooking drew diners from well beyond the Welsh Borders at a time when that kind of rural ambition was genuinely unusual in Britain.
-That foundation matters because it established the venue's identity as a place where serious cooking and an unpretentious physical environment coexist , a combination that still feels slightly radical, even now.
+The inn became a destination under Franco Taruschio, whose Italian-influenced cooking drew diners from well beyond the Welsh Borders.
+That foundation matters because it established the venue's identity as a place where serious cooking and an unpretentious physical environment coexist, a combination that still feels slightly radical, even now.

 What the Menu Reveals About the Cooking